Why Paid Social Creative Is the #1 Performance Driver

 - curiosity-driven questions

-Hooks work because they disrupt passive scrolling behavior and force attention.
+Hooks work because they interrupt passive scrolling and force attention.

 Instead of creating one version, they: